sveetch/project-composer/docs/overview.rst

 AppNode
     The class to represent an application in the store.
 Processors
-    A processor expose some methods to perform jobs on application part.
+    A processor expose some methods to perform jobs on an application part.
 A processor should always be dedicated to a specific part.

 .. admonition:: In resume